NATIONAL COACHING CERTIFICATION PROGRAM

 Gymnastics Foundations Certification:

-– Coaches who are Gymnastics Foundations Artistic trained and are aspiring to become pre-competitive coaches or wish to teach advanced recreational skills should attend the NCCP Competition 1 coaching course for Women’s or Men’s Artistic gymnastics.
+- Coaches who are Gymnastics Foundations trained in their respective discipline and are aspiring to become inter-club coaches or wish to teach advanced recreational skills should attend the NCCP Competition 1 coaching course in accordance to their discipline.

-– The Competition 1 course will include many of the skills taught in the previous Level 2 WAG/MAG Technical course.
+- The Competition 1 course will include many of the skills taught in the previous Level 2 Technical courses.

 - All coaches will be required to complete the online Making Ethical Decisions (Competition-Introduction) exam before they can apply for certification.